fe-sak/repo-provas-api/README.md

 ```
 This command uses a file seed.
 You can find it in [/prisma/seed.ts](https://github.com/fe-sak/repo-provas-api/blob/main/prisma/seed.ts).
 Tweak it if needed.

-Start the development environment running:
+### Start the development environment running:
 ```
 $ npm run dev
 ```

-If everything is ok, you'll probably see this in your terminal:
+If everything is OK, you should see the following in your terminal:

 ```
 ➜  repo-provas-api git:(main) ✗ npm run dev